2mal3/EnderGames/README.md

 - slow natural regeneration, even when having low food level
 - players drop all their experience on death

+## Disclaimer

+This plugin is an unofficial, fan-made project and is not approved by, associated with, or supported by Mojang Studios, Microsoft, or GommeHD.net.
+“Minecraft” and related names are trademarks of Mojang Studios and Microsoft.
+“EnderGames” and references to GommeHD are used for descriptive purposes only and do not imply any official connection.
+The creators of this plugin are solely responsible for its content and maintenance.

 ## Contributors ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->